demonich/Gamesir-T4-Nova-Lite-Linux-Guide/README.md

 ### 0.3 Reactivate pairing (*click to show/hide images*) </summary>

-If reconnection is failing or you want to use your gamepad with another device, then you need to enable pairing mode
+If reconnection is failing or you want to use your gamepad with another device, then you need to enable pairing mode.

 To do this, hold the ```HOME``` and ```SCREENSHOT``` buttons for 3 seconds (no more, otherwise the controller will turn off):